Alfresco/alfresco-process-infrastructure-deployment/README.md

 ## CI/CD

+Running on GH Actions.

+For Dependabot PRs to be validated by CI, the label "CI" should be added to the PR.

-Running on GH Actions, requires the following secrets to be set:
+Requires the following secrets to be set:

 | Name                          | Description                          |
 |-------------------------------|--------------------------------------|